 I mentioned a few posts back that I received a Martha Stewart Craft book for my birthday.
 Well, my latest favorite are these Felt Fortune Cookies.
 So, with that floating around in my head, I stumbled upon this paper printable fortune cookie post from last year.
 Suddenly I was in a V-Day Fortune cookie mood!
 I’m hoping that when I give this to my hubby on Valentine’s Day, he will open a fortune a day for a week.
 And, since our wedding anniversary is at the end of February, at the bottom of the box I’ll hide some sort of anniversary message!

 So, here they are!
-I've done 3 different versions of this craft, to suit all sorts of crafty types.
+I’ve done 3 different versions of these printable fortune cookies, to suit all sorts of crafty types.
 Let me explain:

 - Print and Hand Cut – This free download includes the pink papers as seen here.
 Its a 4 sheet printable.
 Two patterned sheets for the box (It prints in 2 pieces), and one with 6 different patterned rounds (for the cookies).
 All of the cut lines are marked, so you print them, and then cut them!
 (Cut on the solid lines, score on the dotted lines.)

 Print And Hand Cut File | Label & Fortunes